Introduction

 Embracing Uncertainty

-The key to learning from examples is to recognise that real-world data is full of complexity, ambiguity, and uncertainty.
+The key to learning from examples is to recognize that real-world data is full of complexity, ambiguity, and uncertainty.
 Computers can be programmed to handle these challenges by using a branch of mathematics called probability theory.
-The short video on the home page of this web site includes a demonstration of a “Galton machine” which illustrates how probability theory allows random events to be described in a precise way.
+The Embracing Uncertainty exhibit included a “Galton machine” which illustrates how probability theory allows random events to be described in a precise way.
 In the case of the Galton machine, the random events correspond to beads bouncing randomly off the pins inside the machine.
-Visitors to the exhibit had the opportunity to try the Galton machine for themselves.

 The Movie Recommender demonstration provides a practical example of how probabilities and machine learning can be applied to the problem of recommending movies to people based on ratings they have given to other movies which they have already seen.
 This data is combined with the recommendations made by lots of other people, and allows the computer to work out, for any new movie, the probability that the user will like it.